The Future of Healing: Shifting From Trauma Informed Care to Healing Centered Engagement

 Adult providers need healing too!
-Healing centered engagement requires that we consider how to support adult providers with sustaining their own healing and well-being.
-We cannot presume that adulthood is a final “trauma free” destination.
-Much of our training and practice is directed at young peoples’ healing but rarely focused on the healing that is required of adults to be an effective youth practitioner.
-Healing is ongoing process that we all need, not just young people who experience trauma.
-The well-being of the adult youth worker, also is a critical factor in supporting young peoples’ well-being.
+Healing centered engagement requires that we consider how to support adult providers in sustaining their own healing and well-being.
+We cannot presume that adulthood is a final, “trauma-free” destination.
+Much of our training and practice is directed at young peoples’ healing but rarely focuses on the healing that is required of adults to be an effective youth practitioner.
+Healing is an ongoing process that we all need, not just young people who experience trauma.
+The well-being of the adult youth worker is also a critical factor in supporting young peoples’ well-being.
 While we are learning more about the causes and effects of secondary on adults, we know very little about the systems of support required to restore and sustain well-being for adults.
 Healing centered engagement has an explicit focus on restoring, and sustaining the adults who attempt to heal youth- a healing the healers approach.
 Policy stakeholders should consider how to build a systems that support adult youth worker’s well-being.
-I have supported organizations in creating structures like sabbaticals for employees, or creating incentives like continuing education units for deeper learning about well-being and healing.
+I have supported organizations in creating structures like sabbaticals for employees or creating incentives like continuing education units for deeper learning about well-being and healing.

 A Note for Practice and Policy